 Geology Up the Trail: Exploring the Ancient History of the Gunflint Trail

 Head up the trail and experience the unique and ancient geology of the Gunflint area.
 We are pleased to partner with Gunflint Lodge to offer students an opportunity to immerse in the rich history of this special area using one of Minnesota's premier wilderness resorts as a home base for exploration.
-After an introductory presentation on Friday night, the class will travel to "End of the Trail" on Saturday morning and begin a traverse through an ancient sequence of rocks exposed along the trail that tell an incredible and awesome story of how North America was assembled.
-We will start our field exploration at the “End of the Trail” viewing 2.6 billion-year-old granites that formed in the eroded roots of an ancient mountain range and are now exposed around Saganaga Lake.
+After an introductory presentation on Friday night, all day Saturday and half of Sunday will be spent in the field traversing through an ancient sequence of rocks exposed along the trail that tell an incredible and awesome story of how the core of North America was assembled.
+We will start our field exploration at the “End of the Trail” viewing 2.6-billion-year-old granites that formed in the eroded roots of an ancient mountain range and are now exposed around Saganaga Lake.
 Heading south, we will come upon 1.85-billion-year-old iron formation that was deposited in an ancient sea by the oxidizing effects of photosynthesizing algae.
 We will also see evidence for the catastrophic upheaval of this iron formation seabed caused by tsunamis and earthquakes generated from a large meteor impact that struck 480 miles away near Sudbury, Ontario.
 Finally, we will explore intrusions of magma generated 1.1 billion years ago when North America was attempting to split apart.
-Along the route, we will also observe the effects that mile-thick glaciers had on reshaping the landscape as they repeatedly crept out of Canada over the past 2 million years.
+Along the route, we will also observe the effects that mile-thick glaciers had on reshaping the Gunflint Trail landscape as they repeatedly crept out of Canada over the past 2 million years.
 Please note that several of the field stops require hiking up to 1 mile on forest trails.
 Participants should be able to walk on trails of moderate grade and locally uneven ground without much difficulty.

 A variety of lodging options are available to students at special rates at Gunflint Lodge, though students are welcome to stay wherever they choose during the class.
-The schedule includes two evening gatherings at Gunflint Lodge as well.
 Students are responsible for their own lodging reservations and do not have to stay at Gunflint Lodge to participate in this course.
-Lodging reservations at Gunflint need to be made by calling 1-800-328-3325, and referencing this class, since these room prices are discounted for North House students.
-Registrations for the North House course can be made online (see below) or by calling North House at 218-387-9762.
+Lodging reservations at Gunflint must be made by calling 1-800-328-3325, and referencing this class, since room prices are discounted for North House students.
+Registration for the North House course can be made online (see below) or by calling North House at 218-387-9762.

 You will need the following tools for this class: